peaceofmind0/world_bank_economy/README.md

 # world_bank_economy
 A project that pulls data from the world bank API and loads it to a duckdb database.

-utils: a package that contains configurations for the API and the functions used.
+utils: a package that contains configurations for the API and the functions used. <br/>
-`api_config.py`: provides configuration data< br / >
+`api_config.py`: provides configuration data<br/>
-`api_funcs.py`: contains functions used to call the API and process the response data < br / >
+`api_funcs.py`: contains functions used to call the API and process the response data<br/>
 `indicator_search.py`: return a list of indicators in the world bank database based on key words provided.

 How to use the repository: